Government Internet Shutdowns Cost $8 Billion in 2019

 • Internet blackouts: where access to the internet is completely cut off.
 This extreme measure cannot be directly circumvented.

 • Social media shutdowns: where access to popular social media platforms, such as Facebook, WhatsApp, Twitter or YouTube have been blocked.
-These can typically be circumvented using a VPN.
+These can typically be circumvented using a VPN service.

 In economic terms, disruptions not only affect the formal economy but also the informal, especially in less well-developed nations.
 There can also be lasting damage with the loss of investor confidence and faltering development, all of which makes our estimates conservative.